House Approves Spending Bill With $1.6 Billion For Border Wall

 Though the House voted on a security funding package that included $1.6 billion to build new border wall next fiscal year, Democrats in the Senate have signaled they will oppose any effort.

-Representative David Price, D-N.C., said along the border, there are 700 miles of fencing that had already been constructed.
+Representative David Price (D – NC), said along the border, there are 700 miles of fencing that had already been constructed.

 House passes spending bill with $1.6B border wall money wrapped in. https://t.co/57cizggQZp pic.twitter.com/30Wsg7bv4j